 Prerequisites

-A stress test is initiated.
-For more information, see Quick start of PTS-based stress testing and Quick start of JMeter-based stress testing.
+An initiated stress test.
+For more information, see Quick start of PTS-based stress testing or Quick start of JMeter-based stress testing

 Procedure